Last updated December 7, 2022

 Hot volcanic rocks are then placed in the center and water is poured over the rocks to produce steam.
 Herbs, typically sage or copal, are added to cleanse and renew.
 Prayer, smudging, intention, meditation and chanting make the Temazcal ceremony complete.

-If you’re curious, Hacienda El Porvenir in Ecuador offers a Temazcal ceremony plus other healing experiences as part of its wellness program.
+If you’re curious, Hacienda El Porvenir in Ecuador offers a Temazcal ceremony.
+They also offer other healing experiences as part of their wellness programming.

-Cacao is a sacred plant that has been used for healing and rebalancing the connection between humans and nature for thousands of years.
+Cacao is a sacred plant used for healing and rebalancing the connection between humans and nature for thousands of years.
 Cacao stems from the Mayan word “Ka’kau” which means “heart blood,” and “Chokola’j” which means “to drink together.”
-The Mayans believed that cacao was a gift to humans from the Gods and served to restore the connection and balance to the divine.
+The Mayans believed that cacao was a gift to humans from the Gods.
+It served to restore the connection and balance to the divine.

 The cacao ceremony is a beautiful and more gentle journey, usually performed by a Shaman, where you gather with others in a circle, set intentions, pray, release old energy and bring in newness and love.
 It’s detoxifying for the body and emotions, opening the heart and holding many nutrients to increase vitality.